AGRINFO AGRINFO logo

 What are the major implications for exporting countries?

-Tanzania will no longer be able to export farmed crustaceans to the EU.
+Tanzania can no longer export farmed crustaceans to the EU.

-Belize, Brunei, Costa Rica, Cuba, Honduras, Nigeria, Tanzania, and Tunisia will no longer be able to export composite products containing milk or eggs.
+Belize, Costa Rica, Cuba, Honduras, Nigeria, Tanzania, and Tunisia can no longer export composite products containing milk or eggs.

 Recommended Actions